Dr Stefanie Reissner

 23rd Organizational Storytelling Seminar (with M. Izak), 16 February 2018, University of Roehampton.

-Keynote speakers: Prof Yiannis Gabriel (University of Bath), Dr Jerzy Kociatkiewicz (University of Leeds) and Prof Martyna Sliwa (University of Essex).
+Keynote speakers: Professor Yiannis Gabriel (University of Bath), Dr Jerzy Kociatkiewicz (University of Leeds) and Professor Martyna Sliwa (University of Essex).

 Conducting Qualitative Research Internationally, 12 June 2015, Newcastle University Business School.
 Organized on behalf of the Northern Advanced Research Training Initiative (NARTI).
 Speakers: Dr Alan Firth (Newcastle), Dr Agnieszka Chidlow (Birmingham), Professor Catherine Cassell (Leeds) and Professor Bill Lee (Sheffield), Dr David Guttormsen (Exeter), Dr Emmanuella Plakoyiannaki (Leeds), Dr Prue Holmes and Dr Mariam Attia (Durham).